DotCamp/ultimate-blocks/packages/ultimate-blocks/readme.txt

 = 3.2.3 =

+* NEW: Add alignment control in tabbed content block.
+* NEW: Border radius option for tab title and tab content.
 * NEW: Alignment option for the divider block.
 * NEW: Add navigation and pagination color option in image slider.
 * FIX: Editor breaks when changing the styled block mode to bordered.